MacIsaac Lab

 141. Origin matters: Alien consumers inflict greater damage on prey populations than do native consumers.
 2013.
 E. Paolucci, H.J.
 MacIsaac, and A. Ricciardi.
 Diversity and Distributions 19:988-995 PDF

 140. High sensitivity of 454 pyrosequencing for detection of rare species in aquatic communities.
 2013.
 Zhan, A, M Hulák, F Sylvester, X Huang, A Adebayo, C Abbott, S. Adamowicz, D.D.
 Heath, M.E.
-Cristescu, and H.J.
+Cristescu, H.J.
 MacIsaac.
 Methods in Ecology and Evolution 4:558-565 PDF

 139. Genetic diversity in introduced golden mussel populations corresponds to vector activity.
 2013.
 Ghabooli, S., A. Zhan, P. Sardina, E. Paolucci, F. Sylvester, P.V.
 Perepelizin, E. Briski, M.E.
 Cristescu, and H.J.
 MacIsaac.
 PLoS ONE 8(3) e59328. doi:10.1371/journal.pone.0059328 PDF